pagkly/Zed/Investopedia3/Leadership Achieving Goals, Tackling Competition, Inspiring Employees.md

 Productive leadership shows optimism and provides positive energy for staff.
 Good leaders are supportive and are truly concerned about the well-being of others.
 Leaders find answers to challenges and reassure and inspire workers when things go awry.
 Leaders find ways for staff to work together and achieve maximum results in an efficient and effective manner.

-Influential business leaders including Jack Welch, Warren Buffett, Bill Gates, and Steve Jobs have shaped their industries and the broader economy—Investopedia [looks at how they developed winning strategies](https://www.investopedia.com/business-leaders-4689830), inspired their employees and achieved success.
+Influential business leaders including Jack Welch, Warren Buffett, Bill Gates, and Steve Jobs have shaped their industries and the broader economy—Investopedia [[looks at how they developed winning strategies]](https://www.investopedia.com/business-leaders-4689830), inspired their employees and achieved success.

 ## An Example of Leadership